ccrome/whoismakingnews/content/homepage/welcome.md

 **Per-Capita Crime Heatmap**

-This map shows the crimes involving children per state, normalized to the population of the state.
+This map shows the crimes involving children per state, per million population.
 The darker the color, the higher the per-capita crime rate.
-The data is normalized to between 0 and 1, with no crimes reported in some states.
-For obvious resons, some states with very low populations may have an abnormally high or low crime rate due to sampling errors.
+Some states with very low populations may have an abnormally high or low crime rate due to sampling errors.

 {{< heatmap >}}